-Genvoya received marketing approval in the United States and the European Union in November of 2016.
+Genvoya received marketing approval in the United States and the European Union in November 2016.

-The standard dose of Genvoya is a pale green tablet once a day, food intake - I always wonder how a homeless man can keep this routine, synchronously, from eating and taking the well-fed medications.
-I said this because I lived on the streets for five years and sometimes I could not ask for alms for shame and not even a bread I had to eat-.
-It is licensed for use in adults over the age of eighteen.
+The standard dose of Genvoya it's a pale green 'tablet' once a day, food intake - I I always wonder how a homeless person can maintain this routine, in synchronic way, of eating and taking medicines well fed.
+I did this because I lived on the streets for five years and, sometimes, I could not ask for alms out of shame and not even a bread I had to eat-.
+It is licensed for use by adults over eighteen.

-It was so new, in fact, my doctor had to give me a handwritten recipe, because I was not even on your system.
-I felt very on trend with my medication!
+It was so new, in fact, that my doctor had to give me a handwritten prescription, because it wasn't even in his system.
+I felt very much in trend with my medication!

-I take the pill once a day in the morning, and unlike older remedies, this also had very noticeable limited side effects, mainly a few minor digestive problems that wore me out in the first month.
+I take the pill once a day in the morning, and unlike older remedies, this one also had limited very visible side effects, especially some minor digestive problems that wore me out in the first month.

 Editor's note: This is not everyone's reality.
-There are people who take seven tablets in the morning and eight in the evening.
+There are people who take seven pills in the morning and eight at night.
 And not everything is this pink ocean, with lilac begonias.
 Yes!
-I take, for HIV four drugs, in three tablets once a day HIV!
-Two injections of Clexane, an anticoagulant, to cover a cross-border effect between the eternal vasculitis caused by HIV and a genetic formation of clots.
-I already suffered several thrombophlebitis in the left arm and the nice name for it and “recurrent thrombophlebitis ”) a property of my organism that led my then vascular surgeon, Dr. Cinara instructed nurses to, in the process of collecting material (blood) for examination that did not use the veins of the left arm, this has been going on for ten years.
+I take four drugs for HIV in three pills once a day HIV!
+Two injections of Clexane, an anticoagulant, to cover a cross side effect between the eternal vasculitis caused by HIV and a genetic propensity to clot formation.
+I already suffered several thrombophlebitis in the left arm and the nice name for it and “recurrent thrombophlebitis ”) a property of my organism that led my then vascular surgeon, Dr. Cinara instructed nurses to collect material (blood) for examination that did not use the veins in their left arm, this has been going on for ten years.
 Yes, for ten years I have only been collecting and collecting blood from my right arm and the veins are running out, so calloused, punctured, often by nurses who seemed to suffer from Parkinson's disease (...).
-The other THING, fearful that became a signatory in the club is the Thromboembolism Deep Pulmomar Repeat - opens in another tab - (I had two and I make my medical history available for download here, in this link
+The other THING, awful that I became a signatory at the club, is the Repeating Deep Pulmomar Thromboembolism - opens in another tab - (I had two and I make my medical history available for download here, in this link

-I know it is not so for everyone, but Amarilis, who was a reviewer of this site for many years, had a score of CD4 above 900 (…) Amarilis had an undetectable viral load and an undetectable viral load (I sometimes think you see this as the “Grail - I heard something from a doctor's mouth that left me, perplexed, by an attitude - with the forgiveness of the bad word - reckless, but I'll deal with that later, but for now I suggest you read something about “Viral blisters and breaking, this one”) Victim of an opportunistic disease, a Lymphoma Non Hodgkins (now known as Burkit's Linkfoma; In this case, a neoplasm, which is a euphemism for Brain cancer A BAQUE in all of us
+I know it's not like that for everyone, but Amarilis, who has been reviewing this site for many years, had a CD4 count above 900 (…) Amarilis had an undetectable viral load and an undetectable viral load (I sometimes think you see this as the “Grail” - I heard something from the mouth of a doctor who left me, perplexed, before an attitude - with the forgiveness of the bad word - reckless, but I will deal with that later, but for now I suggest you read something about “Viral blisters and breaking, this one”) Victim of an opportunistic disease, a Lymphoma Non Hodgkins (now known as Burkit lymphoma; in this case, a neoplasm, which is a euphemism for brain cancer!
+A hit on all of us!

-As a matter of fact you can dream about it and stick to the reality that we have the virus, we live with the virus and yet, we will not necessarily die because of the virus or the opportunistic diseases says Alice.
+So, you can dream about it and stick to the reality that we have the virus, we live with the virus, however, we will not necessarily die because of the virus or the opportunistic diseases says Alice.
 Any of my friends will say that I love scheduling.
-The five-year plans are as natural to me as breathing.
-So, of course, when I discovered that I was positive, I immediately made a plan of how I was going to handle it.
+Five-year plans are as natural to me as breathing.
+So, of course, when I found out I was positive, I immediately planned on how I was going to deal with it.

 It was as follows: